Arolithos “Traditional Cretan Village”

 You might be wondering about the rooms at Arolithos Traditional Cretan Village.
 To continue the rustic theme, the rooms are indeed on the basic side: not what I’d call four stars.
 The bed was comfortable enough and the room was clean, but the bare stone floor of the room and the bare stone walls and fluorescent light of the bathroom didn’t look charming.
 They just looked unfinished.
 I don’t know if the ponderous furniture actually was dusty or if the room just exuded a dusty atmosphere.

-Neither Hotwire not Arolithos sponsored this post.
+Neither Hotwire nor Arolithos sponsored this post.
 Here’s a link to book Arolithos, if you’d rather be sure to get this hotel.
-And here’s a map of lots of Heraklion hotels for you to choose from:
+And here’s a map of lots of Heraklion hotels for you to choose from.
+Zoom out to see more of the city.

 Have you been to Crete for a longer visit than mine?
 Do these pictures resemble anything you saw “in real life”?